jescalan/roots/readme.md

 ##### To Do

-- build and test plugins
-- custom range local for repeated content
+- error messages to flash in views
 - implement bower
 - install script
 - deploy to npm
 - roots update task
+- implement image optimization
+- custom range local for repeated content
 - think about tumblr theming plugin
-- error messages to flash in views
-- implement image optimization

 ### Love/Hate